BestTimesToVisit.com Logo

 attraction

 Step back in time at the Science and Industry Museum, housed in the world's oldest surviving passenger railway station.
-Marvel at the sheer scale of the textile machinery and the early innovations that powered the Industrial Revolution.
-Don't miss the 'Experiment' gallery for hands-on fun, especially engaging for families.
+Marvel at the sheer scale of the textile machinery and the powerful steam engines that fueled the Industrial Revolution.
+Visiting on a weekday morning offers a more intimate experience with these giants of innovation.

 food